PratikMunot/LearnKubernetes/KubernetesTheory/readme.md

 >
 > That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.

+The need for container orchestration tool –
+-	Trend from monolithic to microservices
+-	Increased usage of containers
+-	Demand for a proper way of managing those hundreds of containers Features of container orchestration tool (Kunbernetes)–
+-	High Availability or no downtime
+-	Scalability or high performance
+-	Disaster Recovery – backup and restore
+-	Automatic bin packaging
+-	Service discovery and load balancing
+-	Storage orchestration and self healing